6 Best Honda Civic Type R EP3 Braking Upgrades

 The brake stopper is an excellent product to get the maximum braking performance.

-The less flex in the brake servo, the more solid and precise feel you get with the pedal.
+The less flex in the brake servo, the more solid and precise the feel you get with the pedal.

-Brake stoppers are inexpensive and you will feel a massive difference once you install one!
+Brake stoppers are inexpensive, and you will feel a massive difference once you install one!

 Tegiwa brake stopper